apeden/brownies/README.md

   Each tent:
     has a know capacity for brownies
-    will be populated with brownies up to that capacity
+    will be populated with brownies up to that capacity will have a happiness score determined by the brownie combinations that it comprises

 Camp class
   Has a list of tent objects